konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

     INFO[1185] Transformed target artifacts can be found at [/Users/username/github/move2kube-demos/samples/myproject].
     ```

-Finally, the transformation is successful and the target artifacts can be found inside the *myproject* folder.
-The structure of the *myproject* folder can be seen by executing the below command.
+Finally, the transformation is successful and the target artifacts can be found inside the `./myproject` folder.
+The structure of the *./myproject* folder can be seen by executing the below command.

 ```console
 samples git:(main) $  tree myproject